jsiek/abstract-binding-trees/src/rewriting/examples/BlogTypeSafety10Easy4Med1Hard.lagda.md

     S ᵒ = record { # = λ { zero → ⊤ ; (suc k) → S }
                  ; down = ... ; tz = ... }

-Next we discuss the most imporant and interesting of the propositions, the one for defining a recursive predicate.
+Next we discuss the most important and interesting of the propositions, the one for defining a recursive predicate.
 The following is a first attempt at writing down the type of this proposition.
 The idea is that this constructor of recursive predicates works like the Y-combinator